What can we each offer on this beautiful and amazing planet in these chaotic and uncertain times?

 - Rainer Maria Rilke -

-We help people, communities, organizations and systems flourish in these chaotic times of collapse and transformation.
-NewStories shares insights and knowledge, develops practices, processes and structures, and offers services and partnerships to help create the lives and communities we want for future generations, now.
+We help change-makers and leaders, communities, organizations and systems flourish in these chaotic times of collapse and transformation.
+Our purpose is to help navigate the tides of change towards well-being, compassion and deep collaboration to create the lives, communities, and organizations we want for future generations, now.

 We’ve always been here to help you change your story and change what’s possible.
-We’re facilitators, researchers, thought partners and teachers.
+We’re facilitators, consultants, thought partners and teachers.

-For almost 20 years now we have co-created the spaces where people gather to have conversations that matter.
+For almost 20 years now we have co-created the spaces where people gather to make sense in complexity and have conversations that matter.
 Right now, in these pandemic times, we must be having even more of these conversations – and having them virtually.
 Such conversations will lead us to wise action changing lives, communities and organizations.

 Like the air we breathe, there is an invisible field of stories all around us and through us, whether or not we are conscious of it.
 Story is the way we pass on our history, our beliefs, our points of view.
 This StoryField is what makes meaning for our lives.
 It shapes what we think and how we act.
 And we shape it through our thoughts and actions through time.